demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 Facilitates mirroring of Cortex XSOAR incidents between different Cortex XSOAR tenants.
-This integration was integrated and tested with version xx of XSOAR Mirroring
+This integration was integrated and tested with version 6.0 of XSOAR Mirroring

 ## Configure XSOAR Mirroring on Cortex XSOAR